 2. Julius-K9 16IDC-PN-B2 IDC Powerharness

-We’ve covered the Julius-K9 a number of times and you’ve probably spotted them in the park when you and about.
+We’ve covered the Julius-K9 a number of times (it’s always high on our annual top dog harness list) and you’ve probably spotted them in the park when you and about.

 Sometimes call the police harness, these are hugely comfortable and very secure.

 The leash attaches to a steel ring at the top of the harness and there is also a handle for holding your dog in place or helping to lift them.

 Made from an anti-allergenic OEKO-TEX inner lining material that makes it both breathable and comfortable.
 The outer layer is both water-repellant and scratchproof.